 1422 SW 11th Ave.

-Before you go: Most productions of The Nutcracker will run about 1 hour and 45 minutes to 2 hours, including a 15-20 minute intermission between the two acts.
+Before you go: Unless otherwise noted above, most productions of The Nutcracker will run about 1 hour and 45 minutes to 2 hours, including a 15-20 minute intermission between the two acts.